A handheld for the tiny gaps between everything else.

 I’m not buying the Thor because it’s perfect.
 I’m not buying it because it’s the last device I’ll ever want.

-There’s a version of me in 1999, sitting in front of a TV in someone else’s living room, who would think the AYN Thor is basically science fiction.
-I don’t want to over-romanticize it.
-It’s still a gadget, and I’m still a grown adult buying toys.
+There’s a version of me in 1999, sitting in front of a TV in someone else’s living room, who would think the AYN Thor is scince fiction.
+And boy what a time we live in with this ammount of power in a compact DS-like formfactor.

 So yeah.
 I’m buying the handheld.